 #8 Better-Than-Chicken Nuggets — As much as I love all the vegan companies making commercial products, my goal is to be able to make homemade versions so I can avoid unnecessary packaging.
 While homemade seitan has been in my repertoire for years, nuggets were new, and I perfected them this year.
 (Available in the on-demand homemade seitan class.)

 9. Falafel — While I’ve made falafel-inspired burgers (and have a recipe for them in The Vegan Table), I really wanted to get traditional falafel right (without deep-frying).
 Was very happy to do so — and pass it along to others in the Middle Eastern cooking class.

 10. Cocktails — OK, this isn’t my accomplishment, but it is my husband’s!
 David has such a knack for mixology (as many of you will have experienced in his bonus cocktail segments in the cooking classes), and while I’ve mostly just gotten to enjoy his concoctions, I’ve definitely learned more about bitters, shakers, and aperitifs than ever before.
 Expect more in upcoming classes! 🙂

 While much of what else I made was already in my wheelhouse, I still really enjoyed being in the kitchen and making delicious, nutritious, cruelty-free dishes, including:

-I’m not sure what 2021 will bring, but I do look forward to more creations and connections.
+I’m not sure what the next year will bring, but I do look forward to more creations and connections.
 Thanks again to everyone who has joined a class, and I hope to see you in more in the future.
-Here’s to a healthy, compassionate 2021!

 Hello, and welcome.
 I’m Colleen, aka The Joyful Vegan, and I’m here to give you the tools and resources you need to eat, cook, travel, and live compassionately and healthfully.